graphhopper/graphhopper/docs/core/quickstart-from-source.md

 ![storage layout](http://karussell.files.wordpress.com/2013/08/wiki-graph.png)

 Some explanations:
- * One 'node row' consists of latitude,longitude (not shown) and an edgeID
+ * One 'node row' consists of latitude,longitude (not shown) and the first edgeID
  * One 'edge row' consists of two edgeIDs: nextA and nextB, then two nodeIDs nodeA and nodeB, and finally some properties like the distance and the flags.
  * One node has several edges which is implemented as a linked list.
 E.g. node 3 points to its first edge in the edge area at position 0 to edge 0-3 (nodeA-nodeB where nodeA is always smaller than nodeB).
 To get the next edge of node 3 you need nextB and this goes to edge 1-3, again node 3 is nodeB, but for the next edge 3-5 node 3 is nodeA ... and so on.
  * For you custom data import keep in mind that although the nodes 4 and 6 have no edges they still 'exist' and consume space in the current implementations of DataAccess.
 For OSMReader this cannot be the case as separate networks with only a small number of nodes are removed (very likely OSM bugs).